tinalexander/tinalexander.github.io/notes/2024/04-april.md

 # April 9, 2024

+## AABP on renaming H5N1 HPAI in cattle

 - **Source:** email
 - **Attribution:** Geni Wren of the American Association of Bovine Practitioners
 - **Date:** received April 9, 2024